 Founded in 1965 as University College specifically for postgraduate students, our College was located in a home on the west side of Cambridge with just a dozen rooms and a long, narrow garden that ran from Selwyn Gardens to Barton Road.
 Since that time we have welcomed mature undergraduate students and are now the academic and physical home to more than 800 students, with over 400 accommodation rooms, a conference centre, performance venue, library and lovingly tended gardens spread over a ten-acre site.

 Like our students, our Fellowship spans many disciplines.
-Our President is a chemist, as was our Vice-President, our Senior Tutor is a Russian expert, our Bursar is lawyer and one of our Porters has a PhD in medieval history earned at this very College.
+Our President is a chemist, as was our Vice-President, our Senior Tutor is a Russian expert, our Bursar is a lawyer and one of our Porters has a PhD in medieval history earned at this very College.
 We have 13 Tutors devoted to the pastoral care of our students, including two Tutors for our sizeable part-time student population, and Directors of Studies to guide students through their specific discipline.

 Our Fellowship includes professors, researchers, authors, medics, scientists and more, from across the humanities and sciences.
 We provide one-on-one mentorship for nearly 200 PhD students.
 Our Junior Research Fellows share their cutting-edge work with us at seminars, lectures and our popular annual Wolfson Research Event.

 We are inclusive and diverse, and our student body is drawn from nearly 90 different countries.
 And because we are a mature and postgraduate College, our students come from interesting and often non-traditional backgrounds, with varied experiences in both academia and the professions.
 Our student association (WCSA) is actively engaged with College life and governance, sitting on committees, organising events and even helping to refurbish our interiors.